SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 5. Copy the `optiboot_dx` folder from `(core install location)/megaavr/bootloaders` to `C:\arduino-1.0.6-7.3.0compiler\hardware\arduino\bootloaders`.
 6. You should now be able to open a command window in `C:\arduino-1.0.6-7.3.0compiler\hardware\arduino\bootloaders\optiboot_dx` and run `omake <target>`, or `build_all_dx.bat` to build all the binaries packaged with the core.

-This can be done the same way in linux exceopt you can expect make to actually be there, ignore omake, and just use the shell scripttsand can use the .sh scripts instead of batch files which If i had time to work on, could be mde a lot smoother, but that's not a priority (I think the main thing we'd want to to is pass the avr-size output throguh grep or something, but I don't know makefile or shellscripting :-) )
+This can be done the same way in linux except you can expect make to actually be there, ignore omake, and can use the .sh shell scripts instead of batch files which If i had time to work on, could be mde a lot smoother, but that's not a priority (I think the main thing we'd want to to is pass the avr-size output throguh grep or something, but I don't know makefile or shellscripting :-) )

 ## Previous build instructions